 Olympic chiefs bracing for extra costs in rescheduling Tokyo Games

-PARIS, France (AFP) — Olympic chiefs said Thursday they were bracing themselves for the extra costs incurred by rescheduling the Tokyo Games by a year to 2021.
+PARIS, France (AFP) —Olympic chiefs yesterday said they were bracing themselves for the extra costs incurred by rescheduling the Tokyo Games by a year to 2021.

 The historic decision to postpone the summer Olympics by 12 months was taken this week amid the ongoing coronavirus pandemic.
 It was the first peacetime postponement of the Games.

-According to the latest budget, the Games were due to cost US$12.6 billion, shared between the organising committee, the government of Japan and Tokyo city.
+According to the latest budget, the Games were due to cost $12.6 billion, shared between the organising committee, the Government of Japan and Tokyo city.

 The postponement affects every aspect of the organisation — the Olympic Athletes' Village, hotels, ticketing, venues and transport, being among the major headaches.

-"What is being recognised is that there will be additional costs on one side for the Tokyo organising committee and there will be additional costs for the IOC and Olympic family," Christophe Dubi, the Olympic Games executive director, said in a conference call.
+“What is being recognised is that there will be additional costs on one side for the Tokyo organising committee and there will be additional costs for the IOC (International Olympic Commitee) and Olympic family,” Christophe Dubi, the Olympic Games executive director, said in a conference call.

 “We are looking into those with great detail.
 It is tens of thousands of lines of budget that need to be reviewed.”